 III.
 Eligibility & Quota

 Eligibility: Citizens of the R.O.C. aged 18 or above.
-Applicants must be of Indigenous status or creators/brands working with Indigenous culture (with at least 2 years of experience in design or creation).
+Applicants must hold Indigenous status or be creative professionals specializing in Indigenous culture (with at least 2 years of experience in design or creation).

 Quota: 5 Selected Candidates; 5 Alternates.